Hounds

 They enjoy social interaction with their family or furry friends, but they do have an independent streak and enjoy alone time as well.

-These dogs are excellent family dogs.
-They love their people and get on well with children of all ages.
-They are pack animals and get on extremely well with other dogs.
-In terms of other pets, they may require some training as they have a prey instinct and may chase cats and other animals.
+These dogs are excellent family pets.
+They love their people and get along well with children of all ages.
+Being pack animals, they also interact exceptionally well with other dogs.
+However, when it comes to other pets, they may require some training, such as positive reinforcement training or socialization training, due to their prey instinct, which can lead them to chase cats and other animals.

 The glossy coat of the Bluetick coonhound is easy to care for.
 Although they are moderate shedders, they simply require a weekly brush to remove any loose hairs and to help distribute natural oils.